dotnet/docs/docs/core/whats-new/dotnet-8.md

 ### Serialization

 Many improvements have been made to <xref:System.Text.Json?displayProperty=fullName> serialization and deserialization functionality in .NET 8.
 For example, you can [customize handling of members that aren't in the JSON payload.](../../standard/serialization/system-text-json/missing-members.md).
-Many new APIs have been added, including <xref:System.Text.Json.JsonSerializerOptions.MakeReadOnly?displayProperty=nameWithType> and <xref:System.Text.Json.JsonSerializerOptions.IsReadOnly>, which let you control when a `JsonSerializerOptions` instance is frozen or check if it's frozen.
-The new <xref:System.Text.Json.JsonSerializerOptions.TryGetTypeInfo(System.Type,System.Text.Json.Serialization.Metadata.JsonTypeInfo@)> method, a variation of <xref:System.Text.Json.JsonSerializerOptions.GetTypeInfo(System.Type)>, returns `false` if no metadata was found for the specified type.

 The following sections describe other serialization improvements: